7 Captive Product Examples & How They Work

 • Balance affordability and profitability: While captive products are typically higher-margin, avoid overpricing them.
 Dissatisfied customers will seek alternatives, undermining the entire strategy.
 Find a price point that encourages repeat purchases while maintaining customer loyalty.

-What is Captive Pricing?
+What is Captive Product Pricing?

-Definition and Core Concept
+Understanding the Core Concept

 Captive pricing is a strategy companies use to offer a core product at a low price to attract customers, then generate profit from necessary add-ons or accessories.
 Think of it as a two-part pricing model.
 The initial product acts as a gateway, often priced competitively, to entice purchases.
 The real revenue comes from the captive products—the essential extras—which usually carry a higher profit margin.
 This approach creates a “locked-in” customer base reliant on the company for continued product use and functionality.
 For a deeper dive, explore our guide on captive pricing.

-How Captive Pricing Works
+How Does Captive Pricing Work?

 The core idea is to hook customers with an appealing initial offer and then profit from the necessary add-ons.
 This strategy works best when the captive product is essential for the main product's use and has limited substitutes.
 For example, a razor handle might be inexpensive, but the replacement blades, necessary for continued use, are where the manufacturer makes a profit.
 This creates a steady stream of income as customers continually purchase the higher-margin captive products.
 This model significantly shapes a company’s marketing strategy, focusing efforts on attracting customers with the low-cost core product, then upselling higher-margin accessories.
 This allows businesses to build a loyal customer base while maximizing revenue.
 For more ideas on how this strategy can boost sales, check out this helpful article on captive product pricing.

-Captive Pricing Examples
+Captive Product Pricing Examples

 Seeing captive pricing in action across different industries helps solidify how it works.
 Here are a few examples: